Developmental Plasticity-inspired Adaptive Pruning for Deep Spiking and Artificial Neural Networks: Developmental Plasticity-inspired Adaptive Pruning Algorithm

-\textbf{(2)Activity-dependent Neural Spiking Trace.} The activity level of the neuron is measured by the spiking trace, which takes into account the spike train in the previous period and the firing state at the current moment.
-At any time, the neural spiking trace $S$ is accumulated by 1 when the neuron emits a spike, otherwise the trace gradually decays with a time constant $\tau$.
+For the unique spatio-temporal information fusion of SNNs, the activity level of the neuron is measured by the spiking trace, which takes into account the spiking sequence in the previous period and the firing state at the current moment.
+Pre- and post-synaptic spiking traces model the effects of N-methyl-D-aspartate (NMDA) and $Ca^{2+}$ on biological neuronal activity, respectively\mbox{~\cite{pfister2006triplets,yamazaki2022spiking}}.
+At any time, the neural spiking trace $S$ is accumulated by 1 when the neuron emits a spike, otherwise, the trace gradually decays with a time constant $\tau$.
+In DNNs, spiking traces are represented by neuron activation outputs.